Clark Rone: Living Life as a Paraplegic

 When Clark fully recovered he found purpose and a love for missions.
 He made several missionary trips to Kenya, The Philippines, and Guam.
 He did several crusades in Mexico and every where he went he told his story to anyone who would listen.
 His mission trips include:

 Clark Did Not Give In to Depression

-From the first Clark refused to give in to depression.
+Clark refused to give in to depression.
 He was in rehab for three months after he was released from the hospital.
-His recovery took six months.
-The psychiatrists assigned to him kept waiting for him to bottom out but Clark did not bottom out.
+Recovery took six months in a facility.
+The psychiatrists waited for him to bottom out but Clark did not bottom out.
 Clark's therapist was an atheist who could not understand what was going on with him.
-He is a strong believer in God and God kept his spirits up.
-Clark knew that God had been merciful and he did not forget it for one moment.
+Clark never forgot the mercy of God on his life.

 Clark Rone has cheated death many times in his life.
 It is truly shocking how many times death came calling and God delivered Clark.
 There is clearly a purpose for Clark Rone's life that has yet to appear.

 - Born three months premature, he weighed less than five pounds at birth and remained in the hospital for three weeks

 - When he was two years old a tumor the size of a tennis ball appeared under his arm.
 God healed him and the tumor vanished